JamieBort/Learning-Directory/API/Postman/LearningPostman/README.md

 # LearningPostman

-The purpose of this directory is for learning to use Postman.
+The purpose of this directory is for actually practicing with API calls using Postman.

 ### Status
 Started watching the [Intro To Postman](https://www.youtube.com/playlist?list=PLM-7VG-sgbtAgGq_pef5y_ruIUBPpUgNJ) YouTube series.